 We’re deep into autumn now, so I’m going to throw out a little-known fact for all you Americans.
-Up here in the wilds of Canada we folks celebrate Thanksgiving in October, and it’s not because we don’t know how to read a calendar.
+Up here, in the wilds of Canada, we celebrate Thanksgiving in October, and it’s not because we don’t know how to read a calendar.

 Until the late 1800s, Canadian Thanksgiving was a semi-regular occurrence, mostly used to give thanks for a specific event, at any time of year.
 In 1879 Thanksgiving became an annual event, set for a random Thursday in November.
-That date changed several times until 1957, a year close to my heart, when it was officially declared that Thanksgiving Day would always be the second Monday in October.
+That date changed several times until 1957, a year close to my heart, when Thanksgiving was officially declared to be the second Monday in October.

-- Thanksgiving has a harvest theme, even if you’re an urban dweller.
+- Thanksgiving has a harvest theme.
 What more appropriate time to be thankful than just when the harvest is finishing?

 - Most places are beautiful at this time of year and that makes it even easier to feel thankful, not only for the harvest but for the rest of nature’s bounty, and just about everything else.